GeoscienceAustralia/PyRate/docs/docker.rst

 Docker
 ------

-Docker can be used to run PyRate on Linux, Windows and MacOS.
-Please follow the instruction at https://hub.docker.com/ to download and install Docker on your machine.
+Docker can be used to run `PyRate` on Linux, Windows and MacOS.
+Please follow the instructions at https://hub.docker.com/ to download and install Docker on your machine.
 Then run:

 ::